Progenitor (CFC) Assays FAQs

 Yes.
 ECVAM has validated the human CFU-GM assay for a wide variety of compound classes.
 More recently, they have extended their studies to evaluate the CFU-MK assay as an in vitro predictor of thrombocytopenia.

 How much compound do you need to test and what format should we provide it to you in?

+Based on the study proposal, the amount of compound required may vary.
+In general, though, 2-5mg is sufficient for most in vitro studies.
 We are happy to accept the compound in powder format or at a stock concentration 1000x higher than the highest desired test concentration.
 Stock solutions may be made up in DMSO or another solvent of your choice.

 How fast is your turn-around time once we provide you with our compounds?

 Our turn-around time is based upon the scope of the experiment.
 In general, though, for in vitro studies we provide an initial data set approximately 16 days after the initiation of the study (CFC assays take up to 14 days before read-out).
 We strive to initiate your study as soon as we receive your compounds, assuming all the paperwork has been complete.
 Final reports are generally available 2 weeks following study completion.

 How many compounds can you test at once?

 We can accommodate a very wide range of study sizes.
 Depending upon the number of concentrations desired to be tested, we can perform studies with up to 100 compounds at a time.

 How many concentrations do you suggest we test?